-That the Government of Canada work to ensure that spouses and dependent children of veterans who would be eligible for VAC's rehabilitation program can access other VAC programs, including financial support and mental health services, in their own right, and with an individual client number.
+That the Government of Canada work to ensure that spouses and dependent children of veterans who would be eligible to VAC's rehabilitation program can access other VAC programs, including financial support and mental health services, in their own right, and with an individual client number.

-That Veterans Affairs Canada publicly promote its Mental Health Assistance Service so that veterans, their family members and other caregivers have a better awareness and understanding of the services available.
+That VAC publicly promote its mental health assistance services so that veterans, their family members and other caregivers have a better awareness and understanding of the services available.